electricbookworks/ebw-training/making-ebooks/2-stylesheets.md

 Stylesheets
 ============

 In your HTML documents, your job is to mark up text and images according to its function or purpose.
 Never its appearance.
-All the appearance work is done in a separate stylesheet.
-In the stylesheet, you get to say what a heading marked \<h1\> looks like, for example: what colour, size, font, spacing, and so on.
+All the appearance work is done in a separate file called a stylesheet.
+In the stylesheet, for instance, you get to say what a heading marked `<h1>` looks like: colour, size, font, spacing, and so on.
 This way, you can change and control the appearance of all the elements in your book in one place, keeping formatting consistent everywhere.

 We create stylesheets in a language called CSS, for Cascading Style Sheets.
 (Don't worry now about how they cascade: that'll become clear later.)
 In Sigil, HTML documents are stored in the Text folder of your epub, and CSS documents in the Styles folder.